kmamal/node-sdl/README.md

 Will be `true` if the window was created with `utility: true`.
 Such a window will always be treated as a utility window.

-### window.render(width, height, stride, format, buffer[, scaling])
+### window.render(width, height, stride, format, buffer[, options])

 * `width, height, stride, format, buffer: `[`<Image>`](#image-data) The image to display on the window.
+* `options: <object>`
   * `scaling: <string>` How to scale the image to match the window size.
-Default `'nearest'`
+Default: `'nearest'`
+  * `dstRect: <object>` Where exactly on the window to draw the image.
+Default: whole window.
+    * `x, y, width, height: <rect>` The components of the rectangle.

 Displays an image in the window.

+By default the image is displayed over the entire surface of the window.
+You can pass the optional `dstRect` parameter to set where exactly on the window to display the image.
+The rest of the window will be filled with black.

-If the dimensions of the image do not match the dimansions of the window, then the image will be stretched over the entire surface of the window.
+If the dimensions of the image do not match the dimensions of the area it should be displayed in, then the image will be stretched to match.
 The `scaling` argument controls how exactly the scaling is implemented.
 Possible values are: